mighty-gerbils/gerbil-persist/persist.md

 And eventually, they tarry.

-Now, inasmuch as Orthogonal Persistence is managed automatically, without direct understanding of the human user's ultimate intent, and with less care and attention given by humans (which is the very purpose of it), it will generally be somewhat less efficient in its use of resources than
+Now, inasmuch as Orthogonal Persistence is managed automatically, without direct understanding of the human user’s ultimate intent, and with less care and attention given by humans (which is the very purpose of it), it will generally be somewhat less efficient in its use of resources than